What is a Product?

 Let’s take the example of a toothbrush, its core benefit is to clean teeth, not the colors and handles it provides.

 Consumers use the actual products.
-Once you decided what core benefits your product will provide the next task you should do is to turn your benefits into the actual products so that consumers can use them.
+Once you decide what core benefits your product will provide the next task you should do is to turn your benefits into the actual products so that consumers can use them.

 It is about adding attributes like packaging, design, brand name, etc. through which the product is made as a tangible item that can be easily recognized, purchased, and used.